sebastian-lapuschkin-sideprojects/gscholar-tracking/README.md

   --help                       Show this message and exit.
 ```

-I personally am running the tool, as a cron job, as
+I personally am running the tool as a cron job, as
 ```
 python3 main.py -al authorlists/fhg-hhi-authors.txt -al authorlists/coauthors.txt -o /some/location -c -fa
 ```